omkar-shelke25/cka-killercoda/pod-resource-management/step1.md

 - Resources must be divided **evenly** across all 3 pods
 - Add **20% overhead** to avoid node instability (reserve 20% for system processes)
 - **Both init containers and main containers** must have **identical** resource requests and limits.

-> Note: Only round down to the nearest whole number for safety.

 #### Task 3: Edit the Deployment